Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Cost-Benefit Analysis:

-However, securing multi-entry visas requires demonstrating:
+However, securing multi-entry visas, particularly 1-year validity, requires demonstrating:

-- Established business relationships (previous trade documentation)
+- Established business relationships through previous trade documentation, contracts, or ongoing projects

-- Clean prior visa history
+- Clean prior visa history showing compliance with previous visa conditions and timely exits

 Leveraging Professional Visa Services